Gottlieb Hering: Police and SS career

 Hering began his police career in 1919 as a detective (sergeant) in the criminal police (Kriminalpolizei, or Kripo) in Göppingen, near Stuttgart, making officer rank by 1929.
 In 1920, Hering had joined the Social Democratic Party of Germany.
-During the Weimar Republic era he initiated vigorous actions against the NSDAP, SA and SS and consequently was called a "Nazi-eater".
+During the Weimar Republic era he initiated vigorous actions against the Nazi Party, SA and SS and consequently was called a "Nazi-eater".
 By the 1933 Nazi Seizure of Power ("Machtergreifung"), Nazi Party members vehemently demanded Hering's dismissal from the police.
 However, Hering had known Nazi Christian Wirth from official contexts since 1912, and while working in the Kripo in Stuttgart, the two became acquaintances, so that Hering was able to continue working despite the violent protests of local SA and SS men.
-In May 1933 Hering finally joined the NSDAP.
+In May 1933 Hering finally joined the Nazi Party.
 In 1934 he was appointed head of the Göppingen Kripo and then continued his career in 1939 in Stuttgart-Schwenningen.
 After the outbreak of World War II, Hering, along with other senior Kripo officers, was transferred to Gotenhafen (Gdynia) in December 1939.
 He was appointed with the task of resettling Volksdeutsche to the General Government.